 In addition, there are approximately 21,000 paved and unpaved county and municipal roads that are not maintained or tracked by the State or a federal entity.
 These roads significantly impact rural communities and need to be assessed for repair.
-Local governments will spearhead these assessments in conjunction with emergency management officials as they progress through the Public Assistance process.
-There is the possibility that some roads impacted by the floods may qualify for assistance through Natural Resources Conservation Service (NRCS).
+Local governments will spearhead these assessments in conjunction with emergency management officials as they progress through the Public Assistance

-&lt;sup>26 South Carolina Recovery Support Strategy
+&lt;sup>25 South Carolina Recovery Support Strategy

-&lt;sup>27 FEMA Advance Evaluation Assessment
+&lt;sup>26 FEMA Advance Evaluation Assessment